drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Design with Carboxamide Geometry Locked

-The design of tricyclic analogs B and C of compound A was considered.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/design-carboxamide-geometry-locked-0470a239'><i class='fa fa-play' aria-hidden='true'></i></button>The design of tricyclic analogs B and C of compound A was considered.
 Further analyses led to the rejection of B because of potential problems in both synthesis and stability.
 The tricyclic molecule C emerged as a promising candidate that could mimic  the initial reference compound 4 (NU-1085) well.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.